whitequark/sublime-ocp-index/README.md

     "autocomplete-local-ocaml-packages": false

-This can be applied in your user settings, and overridden in a `.sublime-project` file.
+This can be applied globally in your user settings, or overridden in a `.sublime-project` file.

 ## Build configuration

 You need to pass the `-bin-annot` flag to ocamlc/ocamlopt.
 You are probably using a build system, so follow the guide below.

-If you are not using one of the standard build output folders (e.g. `_build` for ocamlbuild) then the setting `ocamlbuild_dir` will be passed as the `--build` parameter to `ocp-index`.
-This setting can be applied as a user preference or in your `.sublime-project` file.
+If you are not using one of the [standard build output folders](https://github.com/OCamlPro/ocp-index/blob/81ad7ac148bab1188bcf401f8cdd3859730f5aa8/src/indexMisc.ml#L102) then the setting `ocamlbuild_dir` can be used to passed the `--build` parameter to `ocp-index`:

+    "ocamlbuild_dir": "gen/ml"

+This setting can be applied as a user preference or (recommended) in your `.sublime-project` file.

 ### ocamlbuild